 - Performing actions that violate court orders.

 - Financial mismanagement, including problematic investment decisions or accounting errors.

 - Being uncooperative or hostile in working with others in a manner that obstructs the administration of the estate.

 Breach of a fiduciary duty may include:

-Regardless of the situation or circumstances surrounding the fiduciary litigation, our elder law firm will work to protect your rights and provide you with unwavering professionalism.
+Regardless of the situation or circumstances surrounding the fiduciary litigation, our elder law firm will work to protect your rights and provide you with unwavering advocacy.

 At Cona Elder Law, we bring more than two decades of experience protecting our clients’ rights.
 Examples of the types of fiduciary cases we've litigated include: